bottledpepsi/NVIDIA-Clicker/README.md

-# NVIDIA Clicker Web Game
+# NVIDIA Clicker

-This is a browser game made with HTML, CSS, and JavaScript.
+This is a web game made with HTML, CSS, and JavaScript.

 ### Play the Game